-In June 2014, the Scottish Government published the National Guidance for Child Protection in Scotland 2014 which describes the functions of Child Protection Committees as continuous improvement; public information, engagement and participation; strategic planning and connections and annual reporting on the work of the CPC.
+In September 2021, the Scottish Government published the National Guidance for Child Protection in Scotland 2021 which describes the functions of Child Protection Committees as continuous improvement; public information, engagement and participation; strategic planning and connections and annual reporting on the work of the CPC.
 Further Guidance outlining Child Protection Committee and Chief Officer responsibilities for protecting children and young people is available in the advice and guidance document Protecting children and young people: Child Protection Committee and Chief Officer responsibilities